 How can he do that?

 Perhaps, he could use meat as a bait to trap him.
-A slice of fresh hunt, mixed with Valerian root, extract to sedate the Lycanth tired body.
+A slice of a fresh hunt, mixed with Valerian root, extract to sedate the Lycanth tired body.
 It will be excellent to transform him into a docile dog.
 But will his brain be so weakened to fall for it?

-Well, No harm in trying…
+Well, no harm in trying…

 While Rokah mind started to drift into the hypnotic effect of the sleep, he recalled the echoes of Mr. Hendrickson talks about the reason behind the inbreeding in the village.
 This conversation didn’t want to leave his unconscious.
 And it made him have a second thought to what he had already concluded about the root of the dissemination of inbreeding.

 No matter how much Rokah has speculated about it; his imagination roamed the different possibilities, then returned to the same single, logical point.

 It works like a cage trapping all villagers and isolating them from the rest of the world, but even so, it was not like they didn't know about the existence of another world outside this place.
 How came, — except for some mongrels — like Chewa- no one of the residents had the idea or show an interest of leaving this village as if a world beyond these limited boundaries didn’t exist in their minds…